Government pressed on reports £330,000 was spent fixing Tory peer’s driveway

 The newspaper said the East Sussex museum applied for the funds, but the work was done on the driveway, which is the property of 8th Viscount Gage.

-Lord Gage’s Firle Estate Management team helped the Charleston Trust secure the money from the Getting Building Fund, part of the Levelling Up Fund, the Mail reported.
+Lord Gage’s Firle Estate Management team helped the Charleston Trust secure the money from the Getting Building Fund, the Mail reported.

 Lisa Nandy has written to the Levelling Up Secretary asking him to say how the decision on the funding was made.